-I am taking a departure from my usual topics here and thought I would share with you some of my recent experiences in car buying.
+I am taking a departure from my usual topics, and today I thought I would share with you some of my recent experiences shopping for a used car.

-After buying a used car (which so far has been great) from a nearby dealer just a few months ago I have a few tips that may help anyone else looking for a new set of wheels.
+After buying the car (which so far has been great) from a nearby dealer just a few months ago, I have a few tips that may help anyone else looking for a new set of wheels.

-I noted a few points down on paper and created a rough guidline to follow as I started the search for a new car.
+I noted a few points down on paper and created a rough guideline to follow as I started the search for a used car.

-The search began online as pretty much every auto-dealer has their own website these days and they are also usually linked to from good old Autotrader.
-If a dealer does not have a web-site then they are probably not worth bothering with.
+The search began online, as pretty much every dealer these days has their own website, which is usually also linked to good old Autotrader.
+If a dealer does not have a website, then they are probably not worth bothering with.

 I created the points below to get myself informed on car prices, models and tax bands.

 - Search cars on the internet and note the prices.
 Cross-reference models from the same year and see what the average price seems to be.

 - If a dealer does not have a website then you are probably best to avoid them